OutlawCecil/Outlaw-2FA/README.md

 - Strong backwards compatibility for devices starting around 2017 (SDK 26) Android 8.0 Oreo.
 - Modernized for newer devices.
 Optimized for current and future devices (SDK 37).
 - No "create an account" BS.
 Offline and yours forever.
-- No ads, forever, guarenteed.
+- No ads, forever, guaranteed.

 ---